-“New Orleans is a remarkable food community,”says food historian Poppy Tooker.
+“New Orleans is a remarkable food community,” says food historian Poppy Tooker.
 “We support each other all the time.”
 Tooker, who says she credits women she’s never met (like Kettenring or Richard) as some of her culinary she-heroes, knows the power of New Orleans food and storytelling.
 She hosts “Louisiana Eats!,” a weekly radio show on WWWNO 89.9 FM, the local NPR station, and has authored books about her experiences as a New Orleans food preservationist.
 She also literally wrote the book on New Orleans institution Tujague’s, chronicling the restaurant’s favorite Creole recipes alongside its famous lore (like the resident ghost inside).
 Her most recent book is “Drag Queen Brunch” written with Sam Hanna, a collection of photos that illustrate various dishes and drag queens at brunch in New Orleans.

 In addition to cooking for generations of New Orleanians, Dooky Chase’s Restaurant provided a safe haven for civil rights leaders during stops in New Orleans.
-Chase is as happy to serve presidents (she’s served several, including President Barack Obama) as she is travelers: there’s even an outpost of her iconic restaurant located inside Louis Armstrong New Orleans International Airport.
+Chase was as happy to serve presidents (she’s served several, including President Barack Obama) as she was travelers: there’s even an outpost of her iconic restaurant located inside Louis Armstrong New Orleans International Airport.
 African-American art lines the walls of her restaurants in historic Tremé.
 Dooky Chase Restaurant is a must for anyone who has yet to dine there.

 Willa Jean in the Central Business District is the go-to spot for chocolate chip cookies (and another go-to spot for Beyoncé, who recently visited the restaurant and bakery with her family).
 It gets its name from Chef/Partner Kelly Fields’ grandmother, who Fields says inspired her “to pursue her passion.”
 Willa Jean’s modern-industrial dining space is a sensory foil to the restaurant’s homey dishes — there’s a section on the menu called “The Biscuit Situation.”
 But the down-home feel of the menu belies Fields’ significant culinary accomplishments: she’s earned accolades from Bon Appetit and Southern Living and in 2016 was named Eater New Orleans’ “Chef of the Year” and “Readers Choice” chef.
 Not to mention a 2016 James Beard nomination for Outstanding Pastry Chef…

 Chef Sue Zemanick has won the James Beard Award for Best Chef: South, appeared on Top Chef, and opened her first restaurant, Zasu, here in late 2018.
 She credits a supportive network of friends, family, and peers who support her as a chef and mom.
-Zemanick, who moved south 12 years ago notes that New Orleans is a better fit for her than New York.
+Zemanick, who moved south 15+ years ago after culinary school, notes that New Orleans is a better fit for her than New York.
 “Here, it’s more supportive,” she says.
 “Women hold each other up.”

 Zemanick prides herself on a cooking style that’s always evolving, just like the city she works in and loves.
 She credits her grandmother, who often criticized her for stirring wild mushroom soup the wrong way, for piquing her interest in cooking.
 Zemanick concedes that she still doesn’t know what her grandmother meant by stirring the soup wrong.
 But, hey, who can argue with a grandmother in the kitchen?